ellak-monades-aristeias/Jarrive/README.md

 <h1>“J’arrive” System</h1>

-With the Jarrive system the user makes his office into 'Smart Office', by controlling the Lighting and the aircoditioning through bluetooth technology.
+With the Jarrive system the user makes his office into 'Smart Office', by controlling the Lighting and the air-conditioning through bluetooth technology.

-The user installs on his smartphone the Jarrive application and connects the Jarrive system to the Lighting and the aircodition.
-Whenever he arrives to his office (get in the range of bluetooth) the Jarrive system open the lights (bby dimming effect) and after a while starts the aircoditioning.
+The user installs on his smartphone the Jarrive application and connects the Jarrive system to the Lighting and the air-conditioning.
+Whenever he arrives to his office (get in the range of bluetooth) the Jarrive system opens the lights (by dimming effect) and after a while starts the air-conditioning.
 When the users decide to leave the opposite happens.
-The lights close (by dimming effect) and after a while the aircoditiongs closes too.
+The lights close (by dimming effect) and after a while the air-conditioning closes too.

 The user has to just have his smartphone with the Jarrive application on him!